Nuclear labor issues: Namibia

 Namibia's Rössing Uranium Mine is the longest-operating open-pit uranium mine, and one of the largest in the world.
 The company is owned and operated by Rio Tinto, one of the world's largest mining groups, and Rössing Uranium Limited.
 The uranium mill tailings dam has been leaking for a number of years, and on January 17, 2014, a catastrophic structural failure of a leach tank caused a major spill.
-The France-based laboratory, Commission de Recherche et d'Information Independentantes sur la Radioactivite (CRIIAD) reported elevated levels of radioactive materials in the area surrounding the mine.
+The France-based laboratory, Commission de Recherche et d'Information Indépendantes sur la Radioactivite (CRIIAD) reported elevated levels of radioactive materials in the area surrounding the mine.

 There have been numerous reports published on labor and human rights conditions at the mine.
 Workers were not informed of the dangers of working with radioactive materials and the health effects thereof.
-The Director of Labor Resource and Research Institute (LaRRI), Hilma Shindondola-Mote, and mine employees asserted that Rössing did not provide them with explanation of health problems from exposure to uranium.
+The Director of Labor Resource and Research Institute (LaRRI), Hilma Shindondola-Mote, and mine employees asserted that Rössing did not provide them with an explanation of health problems from exposure to uranium.

 Malawi

 At the open cut Kayelekera uranium mine near Karonga, Malawi (Africa), a mine employee, Khwima Phiri, was killed on July 20, 2013.
 He was struck in the chest and killed while inflating a wheel.
 There have been allegations of radiation-induced diseases among the mine workers and nearby residents.
-The Malawi government stated to be unable to verify these for lacking monitoring equipment.
+The Malawi government stated to be unable to verify these due to a lack of monitoring equipment.
 On June 19, 2011, a truck at the mine caught fire, killing the driver.
 On September 23, 2010, workers were ordered to work despite the fact that the mine could not provide them with dust masks to protect them against radioactive materials.

 New Zealand and Australia

 The American and British demand for large quantities of uranium to use in nuclear weapons initiated New Zealand's uranium survey during WWII.
-In 1944 in Wellington, geologists and physicists assembled two exploration teams to survey South Island, particularly the granite deposits and black beach sand areas.
+In 1944 in Wellington, geologists and physicists assembled two exploration teams to survey the South Island, particularly the granite deposits and black beach sand areas.
 In 1945, Fiordland, Milford Sound, Nancy Sound and other locations were surveyed, resulting in the December 7, 1945 NZ Atomic Energy Act granting full ownership of any discovered radioactive elements - however not to the indigenous peoples whose ancestral lands contained these materials.
 In 1955, another rich uranium deposit was discovered by prospectors Frederick Cassin and Charles Jacobsen.
 In the following years prospectors traveled through rainforests and other terrain with Geiger counters, jackhammers and drills.
 These workers were exposed to unsafe levels of radiation through exposure to and inhalation of dust.
 In Australia, uranium mining was no less unrestrained than in New Zealand.
 At the Nabarlek, Rum Jungle, Hunter's Hill, Rockhole and Moline mines, gamma radiation exceeded safe levels by 50% causing chronic health problems for miners and workers.